Lenti, Chambers, Pendilton, Maize, Gardner, Tellez will be honored at Sunday’s Senior Day

 Before coming to DePaul, Lenti was an English teacher and Chairman of the English Department at St. Francis DeSales High School.

 A 1979 graduate of DePaul with an English Education degree, Lenti and his wife Kandace reside on Chicago's North Side.
 The couple has three daughters, Ali, Gena and Cate.
-Ali is playing softball for DePaul beginning with the 2012 season and Gena has signed a letter of intent to play at DePaul in 2013.
+Ali played softball and graduated from DePaul in 2015 while Gena is currently a senior on the team.